PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 > Assistant Professor in the Department of Environmental Science and Policy at University of California, Davis\
 > [Source](https://blog.twitter.com/en_us/topics/company/2022/when-natural-disasters-happen-twitter-can-help-heres-how)

 On the other hand, Twitter contains huge amounts of misinformation making accurate identification of emergency tweets indispensible.
 In this block you will build NLP models for identification of emergency tweets.
-You will join the largest active NLP competition on Kaggle titled, [Natural Language Processing with Disaster Tweets.](https://www.kaggle.com/c/nlp-getting-started)
+You will join one of the largest active NLP competitions on Kaggle titled, [Natural Language Processing with Disaster Tweets.](https://www.kaggle.com/c/nlp-getting-started)

 Your task is to predict whether a given tweet is about a real disaster or not.
 If so, predict a 1.
 If not, predict a 0.
-The training dataset consists of more than 7000 tweets together tweet location and keywords (e.g.'earthquake')
+The training dataset consists of more than 7000 tweets together with tweet location and keywords.

 Each sample in the train and test set has the following information: